kamijoutouma/ch.py/README.md

 ch.py
 =====
-Non-Standard Branch

-this branch use library that is not in the standard library that get install together with python
+Non-Standard Branch, this branch use library that is not in the standard library that get install together with python

+currently used non-standard modules:
+* requests

 ----
 Distributed under the terms of the GNU GPL.